-In addition to the penalties for refusing, if you are convicted of driving while intoxicated (DWI), then the penalties will only be added if the charges lead to a conviction.
-That is why it is important to seek legal counsel as soon as possible.Penalties for Blood or Breath Test Refusal
+In addition to the penalties for refusing, the fact that you refused can be used as evidence in your driving while intoxicated (DWI) criminal case.
+In addition, you will not be eligible for a hardship or conditional license.
+That is why it is important to seek legal counsel from an experienced Westchester and Bronx DWI lawyer as soon as possible.Blood or Breath Tests

 The penalties for refusal might include the following:

-First refusal: License suspension for 1 year
+- First refusal: License revocation for 1 year minimum

-Police officers cannot force you to take a blood or a breath test.
+- Police officers generally cannot force you to take a blood or a breath test without a warrant.
 Therefore, you do have the right to refuse.
-Remember, however, that there may be complications from doing so if the criminal process does go underway.
-Police officers must demonstrate that they have probable cause for pulling you over for drunk driving.Contact a Former Prosecutor!
+Remember, however, that there may be complications from doing so and serious consequences to your ability to drive.
+Police officers must demonstrate that they have probable cause for pulling you over for drunk driving.

-At Tilem & Associates, PC, our White Plains DWI attorneys know how serious a DWI combined with the penalties for refusing a chemical test can be.
+At Tilem & Associates, PC, our Bronx and White Plains DWI attorneys know how serious a DWI combined with the penalties for refusing a chemical test can be.
 If you have been arrested, you need a hard-hitting defense team.
-We have Attorney Tilem, a former senior prosecutor who has handled thousands of criminal cases over the years.
+We have Attorney Peter Tilem, a former senior prosecutor who has handled thousands of criminal cases over the years.

 We urge you to call us as soon as possible and request a free appointment with a DWI lawyer in the Westchester, Bronx or Manhattan area or elsewhere.